Willie Pile

-Willie Marquis Pile (born May 25, 1980) is a former American football safety in the National Football League for the Kansas City Chiefs and Dallas Cowboys.
-He also played in the Canadian Football League for the Toronto Argonauts.
-He played college football at Virginia Tech.
+Willie Marquis Pile (born May 25, 1980) is an American former professional football player who was a safety who played for the Kansas City Chiefs and Dallas Cowboys of the National Football League (NFL), and the Toronto Argonauts of the Canadian Football League (CFL).
+He played college football for the Virginia Tech Hokies.

-Early years
+Early life

 Pile attended West Potomac High School in Alexandria, Virginia.
 He didn't start playing football until his freshman year.
 He played at quarterback, defensive back and wide receiver.

 As a senior quarterback, he registered 652 rushing yards, 560 passing yards, 9 rushing touchdowns and 4 passing touchdowns.
-He helped his team post an 11-2 record and reach the Division 5 Northern Region championship.
+He helped his team post an 11–2 record and reach the Division 5 Northern Region championship.
 As a two-way player, he also contributed at defensive back with 96 tackles, 8 interceptions (school record) and 4 fumble recoveries.
 He received first-team Group AAA all-state honors on defense, besides being named All-Metro by The Washington Post and Northern Region Offensive Player of the Year.

 He also lettered in basketball, where he received All-district and All Region Tournament honors.

 College career

 Pile became a starter at free safety as a sophomore, registering 56 tackles and 6 interceptions.
 The next year, he made 94 tackles (second on the team), 4 interceptions and 2 fumble recoveries.

 In 2002, in his senior season he tallied 105 tackles, 5 PKD, 4 interceptions, 2 forced fumbles and 2 fumble recoveries.
 While playing against the Miami Hurricanes, Pile intercepted a halfback pass from Jarrett Payton intended for Ken Dorsey and returned it 97 yards for a touchdown.
-The interception would come while Tech was trailing 49-21 and sparked a rally that ultimately fell short as the Hokies lost 56-45.
+The interception would come while Tech was trailing 49-21 and sparked a rally that ultimately fell short as the Hokies lost 56–45.
 A three-year starter at free safety for the Virginia Tech Hokies, he finished his career with 267 tackles, 14 interceptions and 276 return yards.

 Professional career

 Kansas City Chiefs

-Pile was selected by the Kansas City Chiefs in the seventh round (252nd overall) of the 2003 NFL Draft.
+Pile was selected by the Kansas City Chiefs in the seventh round (252nd overall) of the 2003 NFL draft.
 He was waived on August 31 and was eventually re-signed to the practice squad in week 14.
 In 2004, he was allocated to the Amsterdam Admirals of NFL Europe, where he had 53 tackles (third on the team), 6 passes defensed and one interception.

 In 2004, he started 5 games in place of strong safety Greg Wesley who was dealing with a hamstring injury.
 He appeared in 16 games, making 36 tackles, 5 special teams tackles and 2 passes defensed.
 He was released on August 30, 2005.